-Obesity, in children, adolescents and adults is a public health concern in almost all regions of the world.
-As of 2016 it was estimated that 5.6% of adolescents aged 10-19 years were obese (defined as a Body Mass Index (BMI) higher than 2 Standard Deviations from the WHO Reference 2007).
-In order to respond to current global epidemiology and to complement existing prevention-focused guidelines, the World Health Organization (WHO) is currently developing a practice and science-informed, people-centred guideline on the integrated management of adolescents 10-19 years of age in all their diversity with obesity using a primary health care approach.
+Obesity in children, adolescents and adults is a public health concern in almost all regions of the world.
+As of 2020 it was estimated that 38.9 million children under 5 years of age had moderate or severe overweight.
+There has been no progress to stem the rate of overweight in children under 5 years of age in nearly 20 years.
+In order to respond to current global epidemiology and to complement existing prevention-focused guidelines, the World Health Organization (WHO) is currently developing a practice and science-informed, people-centred guideline on the integrated management of children 0-9 years of age in all their diversity with obesity using a primary health care approach 1.

-As part of its commitment to address global and country level needs, this normative work has been prioritized as a technical normative product by WHO.
+As part of its commitment to address global and country-level needs, this normative work has been prioritised as a technical normative product by WHO.
 The proposed line of work is aligned with the 2030 Agenda for Sustainable Development 3: "Ensure healthy lives and promote well-being for all at all ages".
-In 2018, the World Health Assembly recognized that primary health care brings people into first contact with the health system and is the most inclusive, effective and efficient approach to enhance people's physical and mental health, as well as social well-being.
-The World Health Assembly also recognized that primary health care is the cornerstone of a sustainable health system for universal health coverage and health-related Sustainable Development Goals, as was declared in the Declaration of Alma-Ata and reaffirmed in the Declaration of Astana.
+In 2018, the World Health Assembly recognised that primary health care brings people into first contact with the health system and is the most inclusive, effective and efficient approach to enhancing people's physical and mental health, as well as social well-being.
+The World Health Assembly also recognised that primary health care is the cornerstone of a sustainable health system for universal health coverage and health-related Sustainable Development Goals, as was declared in the Declaration of Alma-Ata and reaffirmed in the Declaration of Astana.
 Universal health coverage entails a people-centred approach.
-Relatedly, WHO's thirteenth general programme of work 2019-2023 also aims to achieve one more billion people enjoying better health and well-being, an effort within WHO's Strategy for Healthier Populations 2020-2030.
+Relatedly, WHO's thirteenth general programme of work 2019-2023 also aimed to achieve one more billion people enjoying better health and well-being, an effort within WHO's Strategy for Healthier Populations 2020-2030.